The action or process used to ensure that a system provider meets necessary criteria to use the GP Connect services.

 Defined by the Caldicott Review as a clinical, social or public health activity concerned with the prevention, investigation and treatment of illness and the alleviation of suffering of individuals.
 It includes supporting individuals' ability to function and improve their participation in life and society.
 It also includes the assurance of safe and high quality care and treatment through local audit, the management of untoward or adverse incidents, personal satisfaction including measurement of outcomes undertaken by one or more registered and regulated health or social care professionals and their team with whom the individual has a legitimate relationship for their care.

 End User Organisation (EUO)

 An organisation that uses a GP Connect service (or commissions the development of a new GP Connect service ) to access GP data from more than one clinical system provider to improve direct patient care.
-For example:

-A standard describing data formats and elements (known as ‘resources’) and an application programming interface (API) for exchanging electronic health records.
+Fast Healthcare Interoperability Resources: a standard describing data formats and elements (known as ‘resources’) and an application programming interface (API) for exchanging electronic health records.
 The standard was created by the Health Level Seven International (HL7) health-care standards organisation.

 First of Type (FoT)

 A scheme that facilitates the onboarding, testing, governance, assurance and live deployment stage of an end user organisation and its consuming system on its journey to consuming a GP Connect FHIR® API.
 FoT also represents the process by which the provider API fulfilment is proven to meet set criteria prior to gaining approval for wider rollout and piloting.